-Shipping hazardous materials within DOT guidelines.
+Shipping hazardous materials within DOT hazmat guidelines.

+So how many hazard classes are there for fully regulated items?
 Hazardous materials are defined by the U. S. Department of Transportation in accordance with the Federal Hazardous Material Law regulations.
 A DOT hazardous material classification is applied if a material, in a particular amount and form, poses an unreasonable risk to health, safety or property.

 Below is the list of DOT hazmat classes.
 For more information about the Department of Transportation, visit here.